ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 If you named it TEST, you're done.
 The other line should be OK as is.

-Look at the section of the ini file containing options:
+Look at the section of the config file containing options:
 [OPTIONS]
 CHECK_TEMPLATE_NAMES   = off
 LIST_SOURCES           = off